 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-We are a small group whose goal is to match responsible owners with the right pet.
+We are a small, all volunteer group whose goal is to match responsible owners with the right pet.
 When our cats don't fit an adopters specific needs we can provide them with information on appropriate pets available from other local rescues/organizations or individuals.
-We are also happy to advise anyone who is looking for a specific type of pet (breed of dog or possibly de-clawed cat) or looking to rehome their own pet or a stray that they have found.
-In some instances we can take the pet (especially a cat) if we have room or in most cases we simply guide the owner on responsible adoption placement practices or refer them to breed specific organizations for assistance.
+We are also happy to advise anyone who is looking for a specific type of pet (breed of dog or possibly declawed cat) or looking to re-home their own pet or a stray that they have found.

-PAWS will send an electronic Adoption Request form to potential adopters who contact us via e-mail about adopting.
+If you are interested in adopting from PAWS, the first step is to complete an Adoption Request Form.
 This information helps our Adoption Counselors understand the needs and desires of the adopter in an effort to make the best possible match of new family to new feline.
 You can request a form via e-mail, download one from our website or pick one up in our Adoption Center at PetSmart (8357 N Rockwell, OKC 73132)